 The most popular response, cited by nearly a quarter of the respondents, was “pleasure”.
 People want to be happy; they want to feel good about themselves, and for some people, products do aid in that process.
 Consider your own audiences, and your own life – do you see instances where the desire to be happy trumps the associated cost?
 Even in tough economic times, the need to be happy is present.

 Here’s an excerpt from the report about pleasure: “In many cases it’s a relatively narrow brand promise – pleasures tend to be simple – but it’s a dimension with huge power to create affinity; an effect that’s redoubled at a time of doom, gloom and recession.”

 Do you feel ready to tackle your next landing page project?
+Do you have trouble with landing page storytelling?
 If this post made you feel nervous about it, as Hemingway said, “Do not worry.
 You have always written before, and you will write now.”

 Over the past two decades, we’ve guided more than 300 niche publishers through the process of transforming themselves from legacy print publishers into multiplatform operations that often dominate their industry niche and generate operating margins that surpass those created by their legacy print business.
 Learn more about how we can help you apply these strategies to your publishing business by scheduling a FREE consultation today.